jsugarmoore/openCalendar/README.md

 This repo contains code for a public calendar/event-sharing app with the following features:

-Create public calendars
+Create public calendars<br />
-Create public events within individual calendars
+Create public events within individual calendars<br />
-Enter details for individual events
+Enter details for individual events<br />
-Search calendar repository
+Search calendar repository<br />
-Search for event information within individual calendars View a calendar in month, week, or day mode
+Search for event information within individual calendars<br />
+View a calendar in month, week, or day mode<br />
-Navigate through calendars either chronologically or by typing in month and year Click on any event to pull up event details
+Navigate through calendars either chronologically or by typing in month and year<br />
+Click on any event to pull up event details<br />
-Responsive sizing if the app is opened on a computer, tablet, or phone browser
+Responsive sizing if the app is opened on a computer, tablet, or phone browser<br />

 I began researching authentication and sketched out a rough draft front-end of what an authentication-based system might feel like.
 I moved on to other projects before implementing the back-end.